 see MARGARET LUTTRELL

 Margaret Edgecumbe was the daughter of Piers Edgecumbe of Mount Edgecumbe, Cornwall (c.1536-January 4, 1607/8) and Margaret Luttrell or Lutterell (c.1538-1580+).
 At eighteen she became a maid of honor to Queen Elizabeth and was highly regarded by Her Majesty.
 She was known to possess "great beauty and parts."
 In 1583, when Margaret married Sir Edward Denny (1544 or 1547-February 12, 1599/1600), the queen granted them a twenty-one-year lease on Rectory Manor House, where Margaret lived after she was widowed and where she once entertained King Charles I. Denny died in Ireland of "a deadly sickness in his country's service."
 Margaret complained that he received nothing but a few sinecures for this service, although she somehow found the funds to erect a monument to him in Waltham Abbey.
+This may have been due to her husband's connection to piracy.
+Margaret herself, according to David Mathew in "The Cornish and Welsh Pirates in the Reign of Elizabeth" (English History Review 39, 1924), received stolen goods at Tralee.
 She attributed the queen's indifference to her poverty to Denny's loyalty to the earl of Essex.
 In 1600, she petitioned against Edward Darcy's attempts to obtain part of the proceeds of the sale of her late husband's office, writing that Denny had little need "to suck this small portion of her Majesty's favor from the hungry mouths of my children."
 After 1642, she shared her home with her grandson's widow and seven great grandchildren.
 Margaret and Edward Denny had seven sons and three daughters: Arthur (1584-July 4, 1619), Francis, Henry (1595-1658), Anthony (d. yng.), Anthony (1592-1662), Thomas, Charles (d.
 December 29, 1635), Elizabeth (b.1586), Honora (d.yng.), and Marie (d.
 November 29, 1678).
 Portraits: portrait; effigy erected in 1600 in the Church of the Holy Cross and St. Lawrence, Waltham Abbey, Essex.

 see WINIFRED ESSEX